Shipeasy

 DevTools overlay

 Add ?shipeasy=1 to any URL on a site running the browser SDK and a debugging overlay appears.
-You can inspect every gate, every config, every label, and override values locally — no rule changes, no redeploys, scoped to your browser only.
+You can inspect every feature flag, every config, every label, and override values locally — no rule changes, no redeploys, scoped to your browser only.

 import { loadDevtools } from "@shipeasy/sdk/client";